Menu

 If you don't have the right permit to live and work in Germany, conversations with recruiters and employers may fall flat quickly.

-Stand out
+Stand out in Berlin

 Whichever ways you prioritize to build your professional network in Berlin, depending on what suits your personality and career the best, you should remember that you are unique and that, at the same time, it is impossible to be liked and appreciated by everyone.
-As long as you work hard towards your professional goals, take well-informed risks, and are willing to challenge yourself while staying loyal to your work ethics, you will eventually find the appropriate professional fit for you and the right group of people to support you throughout your career.
-Accept your weaknesses and be proud of your strengths, and present both with integrity, as showing vulnerability will allow for honest and constructive conversations that may open new doors for you.
+As long as you work hard towards your professional goals, take well-informed risks, and are willing to challenge yourself while staying loyal to your work ethic, you will eventually find the appropriate professional fit for you and the right group of people to support you throughout your career.
+Accept your weaknesses, be proud of your strengths, and present both with integrity, as showing vulnerability will allow for honest and constructive conversations that may open new doors for you.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.